 Official data confirms that unemployment is reaching almost 19 per cent, which is an “unprecedented” level unseen in the last 25 years.
 While the unofficial rate is estimated to be around 30 per cent.
 One-third of the roughly 9.5 million inhabitants continue living in relative poverty, and women face economic and social development disadvantages compared to men.

 Currently, Jordanian-German cooperation is focusing on the following issues:

 Since 2001, water has been the priority in Jordanian-German cooperation.
 Jordan is one of the world’s most water-deprived countries, and GIZ is helping provide an adequate and stable water and wastewater management system through various measures.

-GIZ is also promoting environmental protection and resource conservation and waste management in Jordan.
-In addition, there are several regional programmes which are being implemented from Jordan, including in the microfinance sector, for the economic integration and empowerment of women, for assisting Palestinian refugees, and joint projects with Arab partners.
+GIZ is also promoting environmental protection and resource conservation in Jordan.
+In addition, there are several regional programmes, which are being implemented from Jordan, including in the microfinance sector, for the economic integration and empowerment of women, for assisting Palestinian refugees, for political participation of women, for mental and psychosocial health and joint projects with Arab partners.

 In Jordan, GIZ operates on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ), the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the Federal Ministry for Economic Affairs and Energy and the European Union (EU).